manrai/Age-Prediction/README.md

 # Age-Prediction

-Code to accompany Sagers et al. 2020
+Age prediction models and code to accompany the manuscript "Prediction of chronological and biological age from laboratory data" by Sagers et al. \emph{Aging} 2020